 Internet & Cell Signal

 It is really easy to be off the grid here because the WiFi is scarce and slow.
 If you are a digital nomad, I would recommend doing a lot of research on your options before choosing this adventure.
-We used WiFi at some of the small town road houses, but it was given to us 0.5 GB at a time and was very slow.
+We used WiFi at some of the small town roadhouses, but it was given 0.5 GB at a time and was very slow.
+We used Google Fi throughout our travels and had great luck in cities and populated areas, but there are plenty of remote places in Australia.
+Give it a try and get $60 off.
+You can also purchase an eSIM and be prepared when you land in the country.

 Alcohol Sales

 In parts of the Northern Territory, there are strict rules about alcohol sales.
-They limit the amount you can purchase and the times.
-If you are someone that really loves their campfire beers, make sure to google info before you go.
+They limit the amount and times you can purchase it.
+If you are someone who really loves their campfire beers, make sure to google info before you go.
 We found that it was different in each town, but the locals were always helpful.

 Campfires

-Anyone watching the news in 2020 so far is well aware of the fires in Australia.
-No matter what time of year you are visiting, make sure you are aware of the fire restrictions.
-It is a very dry country and it is extremely important to follow the rules.
-We visited in September and there were no fires allowed in a few places that we camped.
+You likely remember hearing about the horrible wildfires of 2020 in Australia.
+It’s incredibly important to be fire-aware.
+No matter what time of year you visit, make sure you know the fire restrictions.
+It is a very dry country, and it is imperative to follow the rules.
+We visited in September, and there were no fires allowed in a few places that we camped.

 Local Friends (aka Wildlife)